maldonmeehan/madlibs/README.md

 * Open the index.html page a Web browser of your choice

 ## Support and contact details
-Please feel free to contact us on github with any quesitons.
+Please feel free to contact us on github with any questions.

 ## Technologies Used

 * HTML
 * JavaScript

 ### License